pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

     "test": "react-scripts-ts test --env=jsdom --watchAll",

-Now run the tests:
+Double-click the ``test`` entry in the ``npm`` tool window to try again:

 .. code-block:: bash

     $ npm run-script test

-The tests auto-run as you edit.
+The tests auto-run as you edit, updating much faster once first loaded.
 To see this in action, open ``src/App.test.tsx`` and add a line to the test:

 .. code-block:: typescript
+    :emphasize-lines: 5

     it('renders without crashing', () => {
       const div = document.createElement('div');